lumilio/Jungle-didakoo.com-README.md/README.md

 ## Version 1.0.6
 Jungle is a Web3 browser game hosted in didakoo.com ---> [didakoo.com](https://didakoo.com) ,
-Play Jungle didakoo.com in any device.
+Play Jungle in didakoo.com in any device.
 Updates and news on [X](https://twitter.com/didakoo_games)
 <!-- [Medium](https://medium.com/@didakoo)  -->

 In This game no third part advertising all data saved will be relased periodically.